What is an air filter?

 New class designation

-Unfortunately, it is not possible to translate the old class designations (EN779:2012) to the new class designations (ISO 16890).
-This is because the difference in test methods is too great.
-The test results depend, among other things, on the type of filter and the type of filter cloth.
-Ask your air filter specialist which filter class your air filters comply with.
+Unfortunately, it is not possible to directly convert old class designations (EN779:2012) into new ones (ISO 16890).
+This is due to significant differences in testing methods.
+Test results depend on factors such as the type of filter and the filter material.
+Consult an air filter specialist to determine the filter class of your air filters.

 Maintenance